 457 Plan Contribution Limits for 2025

-There are higher 457 plan contribution limits for state and local government workers in 2025 than in 2024.
+There are higher 457 plan contribution limits for state and local government workers in 2025.
+That's good news for state and local government employees

-The 457 is also a tax-advantaged account; employees postpone paying taxes on the money invested in the 457 until the funds are withdrawn after they retire.
+The 457 plan is also a tax-advantaged account; employees postpone paying taxes on the money invested in the 457 until the funds are withdrawn after they retire.
 As such, these plans can help government workers with their retirement planning.

-Unlike most other retirement accounts, there are two types of these catch-up contributions for 457 plans: the age 50+ catch-up provision and the pre-retirement 3-year catch-up provision.
+Unlike most other retirement accounts, there are two types of catch-up contributions for 457 plans: the age 50+ catch-up provision and the pre-retirement 3-year catch-up provision.

 Sign up for Kiplinger’s Free E-Newsletters